lillatoma/CPP-SFML-CellWars/README.md

 -SFML (for devs only): https://www.sfml-dev.org/download.php

 # INTRODUCTION
-This is a fun hobby-project of mine originally from 2019 Feb.
+This is a fun hobby-project of mine (zenkiisGlitchHub) originally from 2019 Feb.
 I always have like the old flash-game Phage Wars.
 This was my attempt to create something similar to it.
 I do not intend to release this game.
 In 2021 Aug, I added comments to the code, and uploaded the project to GitHub.

 # INSTALLATION